xavierjohn/partial-content-uploads/draft-ietf-partial-content-uploads.md

 If the origin server successfully allocates the necessary storage, it MUST respond with 201 (Created), including a Location and ETag header field.
 A server MAY elect to return the Allow-Length header field, which indicates the maximum allowed length of any subsequent partial content.
 If an origin server refuses to allocate the requested storage (ex: due to policy limit), it MUST respond with 422 (Unprocessable Content).
 It is RECOMMENDED that such a response include problem details as defined in {{!RFC7807}} which explains why the content cannot be allocated.
 When an origin server fails to allocate storage for the resource, then it MUST respond with 507 (Insufficient Storage).
 If the client is not authorized to create the requested resource, the origin server MUST respond with 401 (Unauthorized) if authentication is possible; otherwise, it MUST respond with 403 (Forbidden).

-There is no temporal specification as to how long a client can take to transfer all the content ranges.
+There is no temporal specification as to how long a client is allowed take to transfer all the content ranges.
 A server MAY choose to implicitly cancel a transfer it deems abandoned due to inactivity after an arbitrary period or after an absolute amount of time has passed.
 It is RECOMMENDED that an origin server which knows when the transfer will be considered canceled return the Sunset header as defined in {{!RFC8594}}, which indicates the cancellation date and time. {{cancel-transfer}} describes how a transfer is explicitly canceled.

 ## The Content-Disposition Header Field